CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/080-duckduckgo.md

     - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of companies that will be used for searching the DuckDuckGo engine.

-    - **Organization Name Vocab Key** – enter the vocabulary key that contains the websites of companies that will be used for searching the DuckDuckGo engine.
+    - **Website Vocab Key** – enter the vocabulary key that contains the websites of companies that will be used for searching the DuckDuckGo engine.

         ![duck-duck-go-enricher-2.png](../../assets/images/preparation/enricher/duck-duck-go-enricher-2.png)